wacncontent/CustomizeTool/output/articles/role-based-access-control-configure.md

 ### Remove access

 You can also remove assignments easily.
-Let’s say you want to remove a user named Brad Adams from the Reader role for a resource group named TestDB.
+Let's say you want to remove a user named Brad Adams from the Reader role for a resource group named TestDB.
 Open the resource group blade, click **Reader > Brad Adams > Remove**.

 ![][7]